Hilton Munich Airport

 The Hilton Munich Airport (until 31 December 2014 Kempinski Hotel Airport Munich) is a hotel located on the grounds of Munich Airport, between Terminals 1 and 2, near the Munich Airport Center business facility.

+History

-Following a construction period of 20 months, the hotel opened on 17 May 1994, two years after the airport went into operation.
+Following a construction period of 20 months, the hotel opened on 17 May 1994 as Kempinski, two years after the airport went into operation.
 The architect of the hotel is German-born Helmut Jahn of the Chicago-based Murphy/Jahn Architectural Group.
 The hotel's grand plaza is a 24- metre high and 1400 square metre large atrium hall with a glass roof and decorated with palm trees (18 metres tall) from Florida.
 Green cubes and grown-over pyramid shapes continue the outer landscape surrounding the airport.

 On 1 January 2015, the hotel was taken over by Hilton Hotels & Resorts.
 In March 2017, a 7-story extension building was completed adding 162 rooms spanning over 6 floors and new office spaces on the first floor.
 The existing office facilities on the ground floor of the old building were converted into conference facilities.